-Classical Historian publishes their own teacher guides and student workbooks for history courses that are used with textbooks from other publishers as well as one they publish themselves.
-The Classical Historian courses teach students how to read with discernment, how to gather information, how to think about and analyze information, and how to discuss and write about what they have studied.
+Classical Historian publishes their own teacher guides and student workbooks for history courses that are used with textbooks from other publishers as well as ones they publish themselves.
+The Classical Historian courses teach students how to read with discernment, gather information, analyze information, and discuss and write about what they have studied.
 They do so within the context of history courses covering different eras.
 These courses implement classical education strategies such as Socratic discussions and analytical writing.
 Classical educators will note that the methods used are appropriate for both the dialectic and rhetoric stages.
 Each course should take a year to complete.

 For grades six through nine, there are three courses: